-I have to say, these new Capital One airport lounges sound really great.
+I have to say, these new Capital One airport lounges sound great.
 A few initial thoughts come to mind:

 - I love that Capital One is embracing grab & go dining options, since the concept of taking stuff to go from lounges has historically almost never been offered (the Air Canada Cafe Toronto is an exception)

 - I’m thrilled to see that Capital One lounges will have fitness opportunities, though I’m a bit worries about the logistics; for example, it sounds like the DFW location will have one shower suite, and that’s certainly a must after cycling